GallagherSecurity/gallaghersecurity.github.io/mobileconnectsdk/Mobile Connect SDK 17.1 Release Notes.md

 ### Minor:
 * Changed global backoff timer after a successful authentication operation to a per-reader backoff.
 This is 5 seconds for iOS and 10 seconds for Android.

-* Refactored the Bluetooth Connection Manager to improve stability
+* Refactored the Bluetooth Connection Manager to improve stability (Android only).

-* canAddToWallet helper function added to the Wallet class.
-This will return an AddToWalletDisplayStatus which indicates the Wallet status of a Credential's devices
+* Added canAddToWallet helper function to the Wallet class.
+It returns an AddToWalletDisplayStatus which indicates the Wallet status of a Credential's associated devices